froukje/datamapu/content/posts/classical_ml/gradient_boosting_classification.md

 **This expression refers to the *log of the odds* of the target variable, which is used to initialize the model for the specific case of a binary classification.**

-The next step is performed $M$ times, in which $M$ refers to the number of weak learners used.
+The next step is performed $M$ times, where $M$ refers to the number of weak learners used.

 #### Step 2 - for $m = 1$ to $M$